-In addition to the Vaughan Metropolitan Centre, the main places where transformation will occur in Vaughan are the Primary Centres, which will evolve as distinct places of major activity around planned subway stations and existing regional shopping destinations.
-The proposed hospital site is also positioned to evolve as a Primary Centre within the City given the city-wide importance of the services that will be provided there.
+In addition to the VMC-Vaughan Metropolitan Centre, the main places where transformation will occur in Vaughan are the Primary Centres, which will evolve as distinct places of major activity around planned subway stations and existing regional shopping destinations.
+The proposed site of a new hospital site is also positioned to evolve as a Primary Centre within the City given the city-wide importance of the services that will be provided there.

-The Primary Centres will become mixed-use areas with residential development as well as a wide range of other uses that will serve the residents of the Primary Centre, the surrounding Community Areas and the City as a whole, including retail uses, institutional uses, office uses, community facilities and human services.
+The Primary Centres will become are mixed-use areas with residential development as well as a wide range of other uses that will serve the residents of the Primary Centre, the surrounding Community Areas and the City as a whole, including retail uses, institutional uses, office uses, community facilities and human services shall be permitted by this Plan.
 They will be designed as transit-oriented, pedestrian-friendly places.